ChenHongruixuan/SRGCAE/README.md

 ```

 ## Acknowledgement
 The Python code draws in part on the Matlab code of [NPSG](https://github.com/yulisun/NPSG) and [IRGMcS](https://github.com/yulisun/IRG-McS).
-Many thanks for their brilliant works!
+Many thanks for these brilliant works!

 ## Q & A
 **For any questions, please [contact us.](mailto:Qschrx@gmail.com)**